 - Employing coding applications to facilitate easier billing

 - Reducing the number of charts needed to pull and file again

 EHRs can also lower transcription costs and cut down on malpractice risk by offering improved documentation.
 They increase formulary compliance and, by making prescriptions easier to read, cut down on the need for pharmacy callbacks for clarification.

-EHRs likewise cut down on the consumption of resources by reducing the amount of paper forms necessary and duplicate or needless lab orders, as well as, facilitating easier medication management.
+EHRs likewise cut down on the consumption of resources by reducing the number of paper forms necessary and duplicate or needless lab orders, as well as facilitating easier medication management.

 They save space:

 Cutting down on the demands and costs of storage.
 No longer does a medical office need to supply itself with costly file cabinets, folders, and so much printer paper and ink.
 Now, instead, the office can use those unspent funds to improve quality of care and use that unused space for more medical supplies and equipment.
 Meanwhile, all your office's medical records can be stored on an individual computer hard drive and backed up in the cloud.

 By allowing patient data to be reviewed faster, reducing time spent issuing appointment-reminder calls or emails, and allowing for the use of templates to make document creation easier.

 Facilitate patient reminders, improve payer reimbursements and provide eligibility to participate in various programs that offer pay for performance.